microsoft/azure-spring-apps-training/06-build-a-reactive-spring-boot-microservice-using-cosmosdb/README.md

 [[{"name":"Paris, France"}]]
 ```

-If you need to check your code, the final project is available in the ["spring-boot-reactive-cosmosdb" folder](spring-boot-reactive-cosmosdb/).
+If you need to check your code, the final project is available in the ["city-service" folder](city-service/).

 ---